Find Grad Schools

 5 Yearly Graduations

 University of New Mexico - Main Campus comes in at #13 on our list of the most popular colleges offering master's degrees in united states studies.
-Each year, around 22,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
 During the most recent year for which we have data, 5 people received their master's degree in united states studies from UNM.
-Of these students, 33% were women and 67% were members of underrepresented racial-ethnic groups.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #13